phwt/be-to-ce-extension/README.md

 A simple Google Chrome extension for converting year format from Buddhist Era to Christian Era with single hilight.

+## Features

+- Convert year format from Budhist Era to Christian Era (-543) by just hilighting any 4-digit number.
+- Simple dismissable pop-up for display.
+- Thai numerals is supported. (๐ ๑ ๒ ๓ ๔ ๕ ๖ ๗ ๘ ๙)

 ## How to use

 #### Option 1 - Install live version directly from Chrome Web Store